OrestisKefis/Bootcamp/README.md

-# Myrepo
+# Bootcamp
-My repository description
+This repo is for bootcamp exercises